mas-bandwidth/gafferongames/content/post/integration_basics.md

 For those who have not formally studied differential equations at university, take heart for you are in just as good a position as those who have!
 This is because we are not going to solve the differential equations as you would normally do in first year mathematics, instead we are going to **numerically integrate** to find the solution.

 Here is how numerical integration works.
 First, start at an initial position and velocity, then take a small step forward to find the velocity and position at a future time.
-Then repeat this, moving forward in small discrete time steps, using the result of the previous calculation as the starting point for the next.
+Then repeat this, moving forward in small time steps, using the result of the previous calculation as the starting point for the next.

 But how do we find the change in velocity and position at each step?